jnozzi/cocoadev.com/markdown/BestServerConnection.md

 The first and third techniques are mostly equivalent (except the third won't work with IPv6, etc.).
 There's no reason to pick the more complicated way over the simpler way.

-The second technique sets up an General/NSConnection over Mach ports and won't work for remote computers.
+The second technique sets up an NSConnection over Mach ports and won't work for remote computers.